MrEdigital/TextFetcher/README.md

 }
 ```

-Next, you manage the class's notification registration with TextFetcher via the following meethod:
+Next, you manage the class's notification registration with TextFetcher via the following method:

 #### Interface(s)